MHShetty/notifier_plugin/README.md

 1. By just declaring variables or allocating resources as and when you need them (on-the-go approach)

-2. By designing a global class to manage all your resources and data (makes sure that the entire back-end is visible and testable from one common area)
+2. By designing a global class (or file) to manage all your resources and data (makes sure that the entire back-end is visible and testable from one common area)

 3. By designing a global class with only what's needed to be globally accessible and restrict the others within the scope of usage (focuses on making each screen of the app testable at an induvidual level, which may (not) have any relation with the main back-end)